Polymorphism (computer science): Ad hoc polymorphism

-In dynamically typed languages the situation can be more complex as the correct function that needs to be invoked might only be determinable at run time.
+In dynamically typed languages the situation can be more complex, as the correct function that needs to be invoked might only be determinable at run time.

 Implicit type conversion has also been defined as a form of polymorphism, referred to as "coercion polymorphism".

 Parametric polymorphism

 Parametric polymorphism allows a function or a data type to be written generically, so that it can handle values uniformly without depending on their type.
-Parametric polymorphism is a way to make a language more expressive while still maintaining full static type-safety.
+Parametric polymorphism is a way to make a language more expressive while still maintaining full static type safety.

 The concept of parametric polymorphism applies to both data types and functions.
 A function that can evaluate to or be applied to values of different types is known as a polymorphic function.
-A data type that can appear to be of a generalized type (e.g. a list with elements of arbitrary type) is designated polymorphic data type like the generalized type from which such specializations are made.
+A data type that can appear to be of a generalized type (e.g., a list with elements of arbitrary type) is designated polymorphic data type like the generalized type from which such specializations are made.

 Parametric polymorphism is ubiquitous in functional programming, where it is often simply referred to as "polymorphism".
-The following example in Haskell shows a parameterized list data type and two parametrically polymorphic functions on them:
+The next example in Haskell shows a parameterized list data type and two parametrically polymorphic functions on them: